How to utilize the MBL as an instructor

 Option 1: Participation in studies at the MBL

 Students serve as subjects in academic research projects through the Mendoza Behavioral Lab (MBL).
 Common experiments include surveys, negotiations, and choice studies.
 Studies that run 30 minutes in duration earn 1 credit toward the requirement.
 Studies that run 45-60 minutes in duration are worth 2 credits.
 Participation can help students become better critics of research discussed in class, allowing them to refine their critical thinking skills.
-In addition, students receive exposure to the type of research being conducted by their professors, which aids in furthering the knowledge that is a critical component of a great course.
+Also, students receive exposure to the type of research being conducted by their professors, which aids in furthering the knowledge that is a critical component of a great course.

 Option 2: Research review